LCMF 2024

 Chessa’s Orchestra of Futurist Noise Intoners will finally reach these shores at the Wigmore Hall on 17 January 2025 as the culmination of our 10th anniversary programme.
 Here – at the very same venue where Filippo Tommaso Marinetti first introduced futurism to Britain in a lecture in 1912 – we present a slate of UK and world premieres by Pauline Oliveros, Peter Ablinger, Ellen Fullman, Chris Newman, Jennifer Walshe & Tony Conrad, Pablo Ortiz and Margareth Kammerer.

-We will also present two revivals of works that were first performed in 1913 and 1916, respectively, by futurist poet Paolo Buzzi and the instrument’s inventor himself Luigi Russolo, and Jennifer Walshe will perform three myserious Irish Dadaist poems.
+We will also present two revivals of works that were first performed in 1913 and 1916, respectively, by futurist poet Paolo Buzzi and the instrument’s inventor himself Luigi Russolo, and Jennifer Walshe will perform three mysterious Irish Dadaist poems.

 ‘ÉLIANE RADIGUE — I have a bit of a story about [Yves Klein’s] “Monotone Symphony.”
 It dates back to 1954.
 It was a birth for Yves Klein.
 At that time, I was pregnant with my son.
 I’m not very tall, but I was very much pregnant.
 At that time, pregnant women didn’t go swimming during the day — that would have been indecent, carrying things, and all that.
 We lived very close to the beach in Nice.
 At night, with the whole crew of us, we’d go swimming.
 And during that time, Yves was in Spain and other places.
 He came back that year from Paris, where he went every Monday to visit his mother, Marie Raymond, who was a painter, and his father, Fred Klein, who was a painter as well.